Showing 19 results in the category Disability organisations.

 3 Devonshire Mews, London, W4 2HA

-Improves deaf and disabled people's access to live music by working in partnership with audiences, artists and the music industry to implement a charter of best practice in the UK.
+Improves deaf and disabled people's access to live music by working in partnership with audiences, artists and the music industry.

 The British Association for Music Therapy (BAMT) is the professional body for music therapists and a source of information, support and involvement for the general public.
 Membership is open to music therapists and the general public.
 For more information about how to get involved and membership, please visit www.bamt.org